Office Safety & Scheduling Procedures Update

 5. PRECAUTIONS REGARDING COVID-19 AND OTHER ILLNESSES:

-1. If within the past 5-7 days you have experienced any symptoms (other than the COVID vaccine reactions), been in close contact with anyone with COVID, traveled internationally or out-of-state, or been on an airplane, please inform our staff immediately.
+1. COVID-19 PRECAUTIONS: If within the past 5-7 days you have experienced any symptoms (other than the COVID vaccine reactions), been in close contact with anyone with COVID, please inform our staff immediately.

 3. Download a PDF with further details of our Safety and Health Protocols.